xiuxiubiu/TRPL/README.md

     ├── 9.1.
 Unrecoverable Errors with panic
     └── 9.2.
 Recoverable Errors with Result
     └── 9.3.
 To panic! or Not to panic!
+└── 10.
+Generic Types, Traits, and Lifetimes
+    └── Removing Duplication By Extracting a Function
 ```